mollifier/fish-cd-gitroot/README.md

 PATH is treated relative path in git root directory.

 ## Options
-\-h display help and exit
+\--help    display help and exit